 APA Komagome, east Tokyo.
 “Ekimae” means “At the station” or “In front of the station”.

 Inside And Hostel, Akihabara.
 You get a plywood tube with a matress, and a pull curtain for privacy.
-The room also has power outlets and a light – but no TV, unlike First Cabin.
+The room also has power outlets + a light – but no TV, unlike First Cabin.
 The plywood walls help deaden sound, which makes And Hostel much better than most.
+Plus And Hostel just has a comfy, easy-going feel.
+A bit Bohemian, but not too much.

 Phones, computers, WiFi